opencog/sensory/DesignNotes-E.md

 interface definition (IDL, interface description language) https://en.wikipedia.org/wiki/Interface_description_language

-Why not use onf of the existing IDL's and taget that?
+Why not use onf of the existing IDL's and target that?
 Might get more mindshare that way?
 At the risk of fragility and inability to extend and progress, because those IDL's have design philosophies that are not aligned with the AtomSpace design goals and infrastructure.
 Effin A.